kwsportracing/site/docs/dates.md

 Depending on attendance, we will either run 2 or 3 groups at our discretion.

-### Step Down Program (Applicable when running 3 groups)
+### Mentorship Program

-To maximize lapping times for our members, we are implementing a step down program.
-This allows you to ride in sessions below the group you registered in.
+To allow newer riders to get the most out of their trackday experience, we are implementing a mentorship program.
+This allows you to ride in sessions below the group you registered in if you have a friend you are helping out with lines/technique.

 If you are riding in a session below the one you've registered in, you absolutely MUST respect the riders in that session and the corresponding passing rules.
-Failure to do so will result in the suspension of your step-down privileges for that day and a public disciplinary berating from Drew.
+Please confirm with the marshalls prior to entering the track to make sure that there is enough room for you to join in.

 ## Location